-The Legal Advocacy for People with Cancer Clinic is a medical-legal partnership that offers students training in practical lawyering skills while providing an invaluable service to low-income cancer patients living in the metro-Detroit area.
+The Legal Advocacy for People with Cancer Clinic is a medical-legal partnership between Wayne Law and Barbara Ann Karmanos Cancer Center that offers students training in practical lawyering skills while providing an invaluable service to low-income cancer patients receiving treatment at the center.

 - I – Insurance (health insurance eligibility and coverage)

 - H – Housing (foreclosure, eviction, poor housing conditions, utility problems)

 - E – Employment (Americans with Disabilities Act issues/family and medical leave/other employee benefits)